The Empress Sword is a YA Heroic Fantasy novel (with a twist) by writer/podcaster Paulette Jaxton.

 - Heroic Sacrifice: Aster is all set to perform one of these, as he thinks that wielding the Empress Sword will kill him — but he has been brought up in the belief that it's a prince's duty to lay down his life for his people.
 However, it wasn't that kind of sacrifice the sword demanded.

-- I Choose to Stay: In the end, as complying with the First Law of Gender-Bending, Aster gives up on his quest to become a boy again and stays a girl.
-The Second Law of Gender Bending is somewhat in effect here, as he does become more comfortable in his female body as time passes — and the final chapter seals the deal by having the narration finally using the pronoun "she" and the name "Astrid."
-The Third Law of Gender Bending is completely averted, however; beyond maturing and becoming a little wiser thanks to her experiences Aster/Astrid doesn't really change as a person, and while she does learn to live with wearing dresses (especially after she finds one with pockets to keep her knife in), she still doesn't wear makeup and remains somewhat of a tomboy.
+- I Choose to Stay: In the end, as complying with the First Law of Gender Bending, Aster gives up on his quest to become a boy again and stays a girl.
+The Second Law of Gender-Bending is somewhat in effect here, as he does become more comfortable in his female body as time passes — and the final chapter seals the deal by having the narration finally using the pronoun "she" and the name "Astrid."
+The Third Law of Gender-Bending is completely averted, however; beyond maturing and becoming a little wiser thanks to her experiences Aster/Astrid doesn't really change as a person, and while she does learn to live with wearing dresses (especially after she finds one with pockets to keep her knife in), she still doesn't wear makeup and remains somewhat of a tomboy.

 - Jumping the Gender Barrier: Possibly.
 Aster, as "Astrid," develops a rather big crush on Maggie, but realizes late in the story that he may have feelings for Eric as well.
 Then again, Aster is only thirteen and just beginning to grow out of the "romance is icky" stage; he hasn't really had much time to consider his sexuality even as a boy.

 - Left Hanging: A few plot threads are left unresolved at the ending.
 The most notable one is the case of Aster's parents.
 King Cosmo has all but betrayed his son, but we never get to hear his side of the story or what happens with him next — and Mandoline's recounting of the story has a few notable holes in it that are never properly explained.
 And Queen Constance still doesn't know that Aster is not dead, despite Marcus assuring Aster that they would find a way to let her know.
+With the announcement of the sequel, however, it becomes likely that these plot threads will be addressed after all.

 - Love Triangle: Not a huge focus in the story, but one does develop between the three young protagonists: Maggie has a crush on Eric, who is in love with Aster, who is in love with Maggie and may be developing feelings for Eric as well.

 - Missing Mom: Maggie's mother died when she was three, and this was the main reason why Marcus resigned from the Royal Guard.
 Maggie herself doesn't remember her mother very well, but she does remember how much happier her father was back then.
-It turns out that Mandrake is responsible for the woman's death; she was in fact the first casuality of his ten-year-long terrorizing of the kingdom.
+It turns out that Mandrake is responsible for the woman's death; she was in fact the first casualty of his ten-year-long terrorizing of the kingdom.

 - Morality Pet: Invoked with Jake, the little boy Mandrake meets and doesn't have the heart to kill or even be mean towards.

 - Our Dragons Are Different: Sure, they are big, winged, fire-breathing, incredibly powerful and immensely intelligent.
-But uniquely they don't seem to be interested in gold or riches, they don't have any kind of magic (Mandrake, in fact, explicitly dislikes and distusts magic), and they turn out to have a very complex and ancient society and civilization, which is separate from the humans'.
+But uniquely they don't seem to be interested in gold or riches, they don't have any kind of magic (Mandrake, in fact, explicitly dislikes and distrusts magic), and they turn out to have a very complex and ancient society and civilization, which is separate from the humans'.

-"Take your pick, I've got enough names to fill a book.
+- Overly Long Name: Aster's full name "would take a court herald more than twenty minutes to read aloud."
+Aster can't even remember all of it."Take your pick, I've got enough names to fill a book.
 William, Fenrick, Harcort, Nicolas, Elgin, something else with an ick on the end, I forget the rest."

 - Plucky Girl: Maggie.
 Aster, post-transformation, probably also qualifies, even if he himself would protest the "girl" part.